Xandetds/machine-learning-introduction/notes.md

 - Can the features of the data enable the right prediction?
 - How will I measure success in my application?

+### All the code will use
+- import numpy as np
+- import matplotlib.pyplot as plt
+- import pandas as pd
+- import mglearn
+- from IPython.display import display

 ---

 ## Chapter 2